Home

 "We have stopped using typical Indian police Jeeps suited for rough roads and steep inclines.
 SUVs have taken their place.
 But we grew up watching this vehicle.
 We are perhaps the last generation to have used the Jeep.
 So we decided to keep one old Jeep as a mark of respect atop the building," said Superintendent of Police Jai Narayan Pankaj, to The Hindu newspaper.

 Not only were Jeeps used by police forces across India, but they were also very popular in Bollywood films.
-See some Mahindra Police Jeeps in the Movies on CJ3B.info.
+See for example some Mahindra Jeep Stunts on CJ3B.info.

 See also the Filipino Pulisya in action in the movies: Jeeps and Chains on CJ3B.info.